African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Lenses, on the other hand, vary significantly in quality based on the optics.
 The term optics describes the glass, which may be many different elements or lenses inside, all working together.
 The quality of a lens' optics will vary depending upon the manufacturing process, the coatings used on the glass, etc. The point is that the quality of your images will be more affected by using "poor glass” (cheap lenses) than by using an inexpensive camera.
 In other words, if you put a $1500 lens on a $300 camera, you’ll likely get images of significantly superior quality to images taken with a $1500 camera and a $300 lens.

 Filters: Make sure you have screw-on filters attached to all of your lenses.
-You can use a daylight filter which blocks UV light without changing the color of your images.
-I used to use warming filters on my lenses when I shot film, but shooting in digital Raw mode, I just leave my white balance setting on "Auto" almost all the time and then make any needed corrections to an image's white balance using Camera Raw software.
-I recommend the UV or clear filter as protection for your lenses.
+You should use a daylight filter only, which blocks out UV light without changing the color of your images.
+In the “old days” (before digital), I used warming filters on my lenses, but today I shoot in “Raw mode” and leave my white balance setting on “Auto” almost all the time and then make any needed corrections to an image’s white balance using Camera Raw software.
+I recommend the UV or clear filter as protection for your lenses only.
 A scratch on the filter is relatively inexpensive compared to a scratch on your lens!
 Use filters!
-You may also want to consider a circular polarizing filter.
-These filters cut the reflections on water or glare from the harshest light rays.
-Polarizing filters are most effective when shooting at 90 degrees from the angle of the sun.
-The filter will darken a light blue sky nicely; however, be careful as these filters can also overly darken an image if too much polarization is applied.

 Rechargeable batteriesBatteries: Very important -- Do not miss those to-die-for images because your batteries have gone dead.
-I use rechargeable battery packs with my cameras and rechargeable AA's with my flashes.
-First things first, the electrical voltage in Southern Africa is 220V (versus 110V in the US).
-Do NOT bring a re-charger from home without having purchased and tested a voltage converter or you will irreparably damage your re-charger.
-The end result is NO batteries.
-Many of the camps do sell batteries, but DON'T count on it - bring your own!
+I use rechargeable battery packs with my cameras and rechargeable AA’s with my flashes.

 Top